Why Deep Squats Might Be the Healthiest Seat in the House

 Benefits of a Deep Squat

-Enhanced Core Strength
+Core Strength

-Increased Hip Mobility
+Hip & Ankle Mobility

-Spinal Decompression
+Spinal Release

 Digestive Benefits

-How to Do a Deep Squat
+How to Work Toward a Deep Squat

 Did you read those benefits and think “Great, but how do I get my body into a deep squat?”
 Don’t worry, I’ve got some tips for you.
-I’d like to emphasize that if you haven’t sat in a deep squat for as long as you can remember then don’t expect to do it right away easily.

 IMG_9710

-1. Stand with your feet shoulder-width apart and toes slightly turned out.
+• Stand with feet shoulder-width apart, toes slightly turned out.

 Even if you’re lowering to a lower-than-normal chair go slow.
 Keep your back straight and move with intention.